Robert B. Levy, Ph.D.

 Description of Research

+In total, from an immunological perspective, “turning allo-HSCT into an auto-HSCT” would enable the application of vaccine strategies which are limited to auto-HSCT transplant recipients.
 The laboratory is also interested in the process of engraftment following BM.
 These studies examine the presence of defined donor progenitor cell populations (lineage committed and more primitive multi-lineage stem cells) and peripheral chimerism in recipients post-transplant.
-They are interested in understanding the mechanisms used by: (a) donor lymphoid cells for their facilitation and support of progenitor cells and engraftment after transplant, and (b) barrier cells in the host which inhibit progenitor cells annd engraftment.
-Strategies applying the administration of T regulatory cells or the expansion of residual Treg cells which survive the transplant via targeting CD25 in vivo are being used to inhibit the resistance response and facilitate engraftment and tolerance.
+The objective is to understand the mechanisms used by: (a) donor lymphoid cells in their facilitation and support of progenitor cell engraftment, and (b) barrier cells in the host which inhibit such engraftment.
 Dr. Levy's studies involve collaborative interactions with Drs.
-Podack, Malek, Bayer, Gilboa, Komanduri, Barredo and the Perez and Bhattacharya laboratories (Department of Opthalmology) involving eye disorders.
+Podack, Malek and Gilboa (Microbiology and Immunology), Komanduri, Wolf, Benjamin, Wieder (Medicine) and Perez (Ophthalmology).

-- Demostrated that combination of vaccination using hsp transfected tumor cells together with IL-2 delivered as a complex with anti-IL-2 mAb elicits rapid and potent anti-tumor immunity in mice administered following autogous HSCT.
+- Demonstrated that a combined vaccination strategy using a tumor cell heat shock protein vaccine with IL-2 delivered as a complex with anti-IL-2 mAb can elicit rapid and potent anti-tumor immunity in mice following autologous HSCT.

-- Discovery that after allogeneic bone marrow transplant, the recipient can resist the engraftment of transplanted donor stem cells by using immune responses, which do not involve the two major pathways of T lymphocyte mediated killing.
-This is a surprising finding and demonstrates that it is likely that for some transplants, different pathways in the recipient must be blocked to help the transplanted bone marrow engraft.
+- Discovered that after allogeneic bone marrow transplant, the recipient could resist the engraftment of transplanted donor stem cells by using immune responses, which does not involve the two major pathways of T lymphocyte mediated killing.
+This was a surprising finding and demonstrates that it is likely that for some transplants, different pathways in the recipient must be blocked to help the transplanted bone marrow engraft.